- Common Pleas Court

 Submit Request Online: Jury Duty Portal

-You will need your Bar Code number and date of birth to access the on line screen.
+You will need your Bar Code number and date of birth to access the online screen.
 Please verify your current summons date that is located in the upper right hand corner with the date on your summons you received in the mail.
 See the Excuse tab to see if any documentation is required.
-Once your request is determined by the Judge you will received a post card in the mail at your address.
+Once your request is determined by the Judge you will receive a postcard in the mail at your address.

 (2) The juror has moved from Lucas County.
-Please provide current address.
+NOTE: Please provide current address.

 (6) The juror is the caregiver for an ill or disabled family member.

 (8) The juror is a student.
-Please submit a copy of your class schedule.
+NOTE: Please submit a copy of your class schedule.